-- This online safety policy has been written by Skerton St Luke's, involving staff, pupils and parents/carers, building on the Lancashire County Council (LCC) online safety policy template, with specialist advice and input as required. - It takes into account the DfE statutory guidance Keeping Children Safe in Education 2020 and Early Years Foundation Stage 2020 procedures. - The purpose of Skerton St Luke's online safety policy is to: - Safeguard and protect all members of Skerton St Luke's community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology. - Identify clear procedures to use when responding to online safety concerns. - Skerton St Luke's identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - o Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
+- This online safety policy has been written by Skerton St Luke's, involving staff, pupils and parents/carers, building on the Kent County Council (KCC) online safety policy template, with specialist advice and input as required. - It takes into account the DfE statutory guidance "Keeping Children Safe in Education" 2016, Early Years and Foundation Stage 2017 (when applicable) procedures. - The purpose of Skerton St Luke's online safety policy is to: - o Safeguard and protect all members of Skerton St Luke's community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology. - o Identify clear procedures to use when responding to online safety concerns. - Skerton St Luke's identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - o Conduct: personal online behaviour that increases the likelihood of, or causes, harm.